South Lawson Park

 SOUTH LAWSON PARK

+Upgrade works at South Lawson Park are almost compete, with extra wayfinding signage to be installed shortly.
 The vision for South Lawson Park, as outlined in the community-endorsed Masterplan, is to create: “A significant public resource where recreation is integrated with protection of the natural environment, community values are reflected and needs are met sustainably.”
-The current upgrade of the park will create a significant recreational space that balances the needs of a wide cross-section of the Blue Mountains community.
-It will also ensure improved protections of the creek line, swamp and wet areas.
+The recent upgrades to the park enhance this significant recreational space that balances the needs of a wide cross-section of the Blue Mountains community.
+They also ensure improved protections of the creek line, swamp and wet areas.

 This project is funded under the Western Parkland City Liveability Program which is part of the Western Sydney City Deal.
 The Western Sydney City Deal is a partnership between the three levels of government overseen by the Minister for Infrastructure, Transport, Regional Development and Local Government, the Hon.
 Catherine King MP, the NSW Minister for Enterprise, Investment and Trade, the Hon.
 Alister Henskens SC MP, and the eight Mayors of the Western Parkland City.